 Welcome to what will be a regularly updated blog about all aspects of legal malpractice.

-As far as I know, I am one of the few attorneys in the United States whose entire practice is devoted solely to representing former clients suing their former attorneys.
+As far as I know, I am one of the few attorneys in the United States whose entire practice is devoted solely to representing former clients suing their former attorneys or assisting in grievances against attorneys.
 Most attorneys who handle legal malpractice cases usually practice in other areas of law as well.
 I can safely say that I am probably the only legal malpractice attorney in America who also sued his law school (in my case, the University of Pennsylvania)… but that’s a long and very interesting story that I will let you know about in some future blog post.

 While most attorneys are competent, even the most competent attorney on occasion makes a mistake.
 Clients rely on attorneys for many crucial aspects of life, from the simple to the complex.
 I believe what I do is important because attorneys who did not represent clients competently should be held accountable.